Why Businesses Are Subscribing Rather Than Buying

-Currently, large enterprises represent most of the HaaS market, especially if they require on-premises printers that process a high volume of documents.
+Large enterprises represent most of the HaaS market, especially if they require on-premises printers that process a high volume of documents.
 However, small and medium-sized businesses (SMBs) may turn to HaaS in higher numbers in the coming years, especially to complement Desktop as a Service (DaaS) for their work-from-home employees.

 Greater Awareness is Also Driving Growth

 Through research for its Global Hardware as a Service Market Report, AMA Research and Media found that awareness of HaaS among end users is also creating opportunities.
-With more businesses aware that HaaS is an option and how it works, it’s easier for you to communicate your offerings’ value and how service and support differentiate them from leasing alone.
+With more businesses aware that HaaS is an option and how it works, it’s easier to communicate your offerings’ value and how service and support differentiate them from leasing alone.

-The Hardware as a Service market may also be growing due to MSPs’ awareness of programs through distributors and funding options that help them tailor solutions to your clients and minimize your risk.
+The Hardware as a Service market may also grow due to MSPs’ awareness of programs through distributors and funding options that help them tailor solutions to your clients and minimize your risk.
 Moreover, you may be able to continue to sell the solutions you currently provide under this new model and expand your business.

-The market is growing—is your business ready as well?
+The market is growing – is your business ready as well?